iasonLesg/MedicalAssistantCommunity/README.md

 ## 🤝 Contribute & Feedback
 As an open-source project, feedback is essential.
 Please open an "Issue" if you have feature requests or find any bugs!

+## ⚖️ License

+Distributed under the MIT License.
+See LICENSE for more information.

+Enjoy investigating! 🕵️‍♂️